Augusta02/assessment_meritinc/README.md

 The qualitative results reveal a consistent pattern.
 The model performs well in areas containing multiple visually distinct classes, where each land cover type has a clear and different appearance.
 Test Sample 2 demonstrates this: water, roads, buildings, and farmland look visually different from each other, and the model's sparse training points were sufficient to learn these distinctions.

 The model struggles on scenes where a single dominant class covers most of the image and contains internal visual diversity.
-In **Test Sample 3 (mIoU: 0.1605)** and **Test Sample 4 (mIoU: 0.2679)**, the ground truth is predominantly Agriculture.
+For **Test Sample 3 (mIoU: 0.1605)** and **Test Sample 4 (mIoU: 0.2679)**, the ground truth is predominantly Agriculture.
 However, agricultural fields contain many different crop types, growth stages, greenhouse structures, and shadows, which look visually distinct from each other.
 With only 10 labeled points in the Agriculture region, the model sees only a fraction of this visual diversity and misclassifies many Agriculture sub-regions as Forest, Barren, or Road.
 A human labeller clicking 10 points in a large agricultural scene will naturally click on only a small sample of the visual variation present.
 The model therefore cannot learn that all of those variations belong to the same class without seeing more of them.

 ## Summary